 - Touching your date’s crotch in a movie theater.

-In this article, our Denver Colorado criminal defense attorneys address the following topics re. public indecency laws:
+In this article, our Denver criminal defense attorneys address the following topics regarding public indecency laws in Colorado:

 1. Elements